top of page

 (More reading: https://bit.ly/3E0Xmny )

-They also supported logging the 5,000-hectare Municipal Forest Reserve, which falls within the coastal Douglas-fir forest — the province’s rarest forest type, according to the B.C.
+The two also supported logging the Municipal Forest Reserve, which falls within the coastal Douglas-fir forest — the province’s rarest forest, according to the B.C.
 Forests Ministry.

 On his websites, Duncan-based Ruge variously describes himself as a business consultant, eco-advisor and author.